rudsonalves/finances/docs/Google.md

 The "get_it" Service Locator is utilized, offering centralized access to necessary service instances throughout the application.
 It also facilitates Singleton and on-demand object generation, providing flexibility in resource distribution and control.

 The chosen database is SQFLite, a widely popular SQLite implementation for Flutter among developers.

+## Thanks

+My thanks to [@devkaio](https://www.youtube.com/@devkaio), whose best practices and innovative ideas contributed significantly to its implementation.

+To my former brother-in-law and great friend Sirhan Bortolini for the meaningful and warm debates, without which the project would not have reached the desired maturity.

 # 4. Ícone do aplicativo